iZemil/job/interview/getting-started.md

 1. **Review your job history and accomplishments:** review your job history and think about your accomplishments and responsibilities in each role.
 This will help you identify any skills or experience that you can highlight on your resume.
 2. **Use a clear, easy-to-read format:** Your resume should be easy to read and understand, with a clear and organized layout.
 Use headings and bullet points to break up the text and make it easier to scan.
 3. **Customize your resume for each job:** It is important to tailor your resume to the specific job you are applying for.
-4. **Use keywords:** Some companies use applicant tracking systems (ATS) to filter resumes, so it is important to include relevant keywords in your resume to increase your chances of being noticed.
+4. **Use keywords:** Some companies use applicant tracking systems (ATS) to filter resumes, so it is important to include relevant keywords and clear unnecessary/waste keywords in your resume to increase your chances of being noticed.
 5. **Proofread and edit:** Make sure to proofread and edit your resume carefully to catch any spelling or grammar errors.
 It can also be helpful to have someone else review your resume to catch any mistakes you might have missed.
 6. **Update your education and certifications:** If you have completed any additional education or training since you last updated your resume.
 7. **Consider adding any additional skills or experience:** If you have gained any new skills or experience since you last updated your resume, consider adding this information to your resume (language skills, technical skills, or professional development courses).